c2hm/CampUS/Code/README.md

     Robot goes in default stance, activates magnets and waits for cmd

-Python code Point of view for the communications below :
+Python code point of view for the communications below :

     Mode 1 : Automatic

         Home button (default stance) : send home cmd wait for end message

-        To add action : Input distance and angle add up to 10 actions
+        To add action : Input distance and angle and press add add up to 10 actions
         Then press start to send cmd
         wait for end message